The Winnipeg Art Gallery

 Several different exhibitions are staged throughout the year, usually with more than one exhibition running at the same time.
 In addition to staging exhibitions featuring works from its own collection, which includes Canadian and international art, decorative arts, and photography, the WAG hosts touring exhibitions and puts on shows with works on loan from other galleries in Canada and around the world.

 Exhibitions have featured Thom Thomson and the Group of Seven, Indigenous artists, the European Renaissance, Rodin, the Modernist tradition, and themes of rights and liberties.
 I’ve seen the works of Dali, Norman Rockwell, and Picasso.

 The WAG has displayed pieces of the Inuit collection in its regular galleries and in special exhibitions, but, given the size of the collection, much of it stayed in the vault.
 The collection includes carvings, drawings, textiles, and new media.
-The new Inuit Art Centre, slated to open in 2020, will allow more of these works to be displayed and tell the stories of the Inuit.
+The opening of Qaumajuq, the new Inuit Art Centre, in 2021 allows for more of these works to be displayed.
+Read my post about the new centre here.